kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 var publicAddress: String
 ```

 Before an account can be used on the blockchain it must be funded with some Kin.
 When working in the playground environment, funding occurs via the Friendbot service.
 In the production environment, initial funding of user accounts is typically provided by developers like you from funds provided by Kin Foundation.
-A full treatment of friendbot, funding, and opportunities for you to earn Kin from the Kin Foundation are beyond the scope of this article.
+For more information see [Friendbot](../kin-architecture-overview#friendbot)

 ### Kin account status